timm/ABC/README.md

 EZR is an explanation system for incremental multi-objective optimization.
 This tool sorts and splits the examples seen so far into two lists: a small "best" list and the remaining "rest".
-New examples are explored if they are more likely to be best than rest.
+New examples are explored if they are more likely to be "best" than "rest".
 The most preferred example then updates "best" and "rest" and the cycle repeats.
-At runtime, EZR avoids data that is noisy (i.e. is clearly not "best" or "rest") and  superfluous  (i.e. is not not relevant for "better" behavior).
-In this way it ignores most of the data and builds its models using just a few dozens samples.
-Hence, a regression tree learned from these examples offers a tiny explanation of how to achieve good results (and  also what to do to improve those results).
+At runtime, EZR avoids data that is noisy (i.e. is clearly not "best" or "rest") and  superfluous  (i.e. that is not relevant for "better" behavior).
+In this way EZR ignores most of the data and builds its models using just a few dozens samples.
+Hence, a regression tree learned from these examples offers a tiny and simple explanation of how to achieve good results (and  also what to do to improve those results).

 EZR is very short (a few hundred lines of Python; no use of complex packages like pandas or scikit-learn).